Education Program Internship

 $1,000 paid at the completion of the internship

-This PAID internship position provides hands-on experience overseeing the APCF’s scholarship program.
+This PAID internship position provides hands-on experience overseeing APCF’s scholarship programs.
 This internship is an excellent opportunity for those wishing to develop experience planning and running a program in a non-profit organization.

-- Answer questions about the program and assisting with application process
+- Field questions about the program and assist with application process

 - Review, track, and conduct due diligence on all applications